li-jianli/jovay-docs/guide/json-rpc-api-methods.md

 Below is a quick overview of how each Ethereum JSON‑RPC method behaves on Jovay.
 We’ll use three status indicators to guide you:
 - ✅ Fully compatible: request and response semantics are identical to Ethereum.
 - ⚠️ Semantically different: the method is implemented, but its return value or behavior diverges (e.g., no PoW, no uncle blocks).
-See theNotecolumn for details.
+See the Note column for details.
 - ❌ Not supported: the method is not available (typically wallet or filter features).
 Replace, stub, or omit the call until future support is announced.

 With that in mind, following table maps every standard JSON‑RPC call to its Jovay status and highlights any noteworthy deviations.